Treatment and Services

 Concussions can have complex effects on your child’s brain.
 Our Neuropsychology team can help your child after their concussion by studying how your child behaves, learns, remembers and thinks.
 Neuropsychologists use special testing to help diagnose problems.
 Their diagnosis helps guide decisions about return to play.
 Our neuropsychologists also work with our doctors and your school to create plans that make sure schoolwork and grades do not suffer as your child recovers from their sports concussion.

 If you think your child or teen has a concussion and needs evaluation and care, or if you have questions about concussion, please schedule an appointment with our team by calling 206-987-2109.
-We can see your child in Bellevue, Federal Way, Mill Creek or Seattle.
+We can see your child in Bellevue, Everett, Federal Way or Seattle.

 Who treats sports concussions at the Seattle Sports Concussion Program?